CamilaGrosz/RealStateCLI/README.md

 📌 Usage

 The CLI allows you to perform filtering queries with various parameters.

 Example usage: Price < 30000, lighting = low, must include pool, garage and garden, Distance = 2437, Nice view.

-Design and Technical Decisions

 🛠️ Approach and Architecture

 Simple and efficient CLI ✅

 Allows for easy interaction via the terminal.

 Modularity 🔄

 Filters are designed as independent functions to ease maintainability.

 Search Efficiency 🏎️

 Optimized search to filter properties quickly and without unnecessary overhead.

 TypeScript as the main choice 📌

 Type safety helps prevent errors and ensures code scalability.

 Testing with Jest 🧪

 Unit tests are implemented with Jest to ensure the reliability of the system.

 🧪 Testing

 📌 This project uses Jest with ts-jest for unit testing in TypeScript.

 📌 Installation of testing tools

 If Jest is not yet installed, you can install it with:

 🔹npm install --save-dev jest ts-jest @types/jest

 Running tests

 To run the tests:
-npm test
+🔹npm test

 Test Code Structure
 Tests are located in the src/tests/ folder and include validations for:

 ✅ Filtering properties by price, rooms, and location.

-✅ Including amenities (such as a pool).
+✅ Including amenities.

 ✅ Handling errors for invalid inputs.

 📝 Possible improvements

 📌 Some improvements could be:

 Add user interface.

 Support for JSON or CSV files as data sources.

 Implement a REST API server to extend functionality further.

 📄 Conclusion

 In this project I developed a CLI tool in TypeScript, showcasing key practices like modular programming, efficient filtering, error handling, and testing.